 Identification of Studies

 Information sources.
 We ran an electronic search via OvidSP in EMBASE, PsycINFO and Medline (including in-process and non-indexed citations) in September 2015.
-We conducted a forward citation search on all studies identified for inclusion in the synthesis, and checked the reference lists of included studies for any further relevant articles.
+We conducted a forward citation search on all studies identified for inclusion in the systematic review, and checked the reference lists of included studies for any further relevant articles.

 Search.
 The search was devised with an experienced librarian, and adapted for each database.
 Briefly: titles, abstracts and subject headings were searched for terms relating to birth weight AND cognition.
 (Supplement 1).
 Animal studies, and studies only including children, were excluded from the search.